aludwar/ansible/README.md

 # Repository to track public ansible code

 ### debug-logging.yaml usage:
 Because of the many components and settings available for debug logging, I've broken down the playbook into tags that are intended to be used along with the limit subset (-l) of ansible-playbook command.
 Each component has a tag to "check" the debug logging setting, "set" or enable the debug logging, and lastly "unset" or disable the debug logging.
+The tags follow this format:

+<component>-<action->-debug

+so:

+cinder-check-debug

+cinder-set-debug

+cinder-unset-debug

+or

+keystone-check-debug

+etc.

 Here are some examples to illustrate intended usage:

 `ansible-playbook -i tripleo-ansible-inventory.py validations/debug-logging.yaml -l overcloud -t cinder-check-debug`